 Refusing a breathalyzer at a party is not nearly as serious as the consequences of refusing a breathalyzer test when driving drunk.
 If you’re questioned about driving under the influence or drunk driving by a police officer, you’re likely to face a breathalyzer or other chemically-based test.

 In Alaska and Maine, refusing to take a breathalyzer includes automatic jail time.

 Does refusing a breathalyzer help?
-If you’re ultimately convicted of driving while impaired (also known as DWI) or driving under the influence (also called DUI), the court will mandate the maximum penalty for refusal to take breathalyzer, urine, or blood tests.
+If you’re ultimately convicted of driving while impaired, also known as DWI, or driving under the influence, also called DUI, the court will mandate the maximum penalty for refusal to take breathalyzer, urine, or blood tests.

 Refusing to accept a field sobriety test can be more serious than the original DUI/DWI accusation.
 An attorney can help minimize the potential penalties and charges related to a DUI/DWI conviction.
 Read on to learn about the process of refusing a test.

 What is implied driver consent and implied driver refusal?

 A higher blood alcohol level may mean a harsher sentence if the driver is convicted.
 The breathalyzer or other test helps to determine the most accurate BAC level of the driver in real time.

 The suspected drunk or chemically-impaired driver may be taken to the nearest police station or hospital to obtain a breathalyzer or other indicated medical tests.
 The breathalyzer is considered a non-invasive and safe test.
 However, it is the driver’s right to refuse to submit to the test.
 But, is it a good idea to refuse a breathalyzer?

 Refusing to take the breathalyzer at the request of the investigating officer can mean automatic suspension of the driver’s license for one year or more in many states.

-According to most states’ driver laws, the driver license holder gives consent to requests for breath, urine, or blood tests in order to determine blood alcohol level when the police officer presents reasonable grounds for the request.
+According to FindLaw, in most states’ driver laws, the driver license holder gives consent to requests for breath, urine, or blood tests in order to determine blood alcohol level when the police officer presents reasonable grounds for the request.